Definition of chronic constipation

 When and how should constipation be clarified?

 In combination with MR defecography, we often also carry out a pressure measurement of the rectum or the sphincter muscle.
-This examination can also reliably detect functional disorders, i.e. disorders caused by dysregulation of the pelvic floor muscles.
+With this examination

 If these examinations do not lead to a satisfactory diagnosis, a transit time measurement is necessary.
 In this examination, radiopaque pellets (so-called “markers”) – packed in gelatine capsules – are taken at regular intervals.
 If markers are still found in the intestine after 72 hours in the X-ray image, a delayed passage time can be assumed.